Fuechs/Fux/README.md

 > __Warning__ \
 > Fux is still in early development. \
-> As of now only Unix-based systems will be supported.
+> As of now only MacOS & Linux will be supported.

 ###### Flawless Unambiguous Programming